 - Minato, Herzliya Pituach

-Possibly one of the best sushi restaurants in Israel, the quality of the ingredients and the preciseness of the preparation is what distinguishes Minato from most sushi places in Israel.
+Possibly one of the best sushi restaurants in Israel, the quality of the ingredients and the preciseness of the preparation are what distinguish Minato from most sushi places in Israel.
 The menu also includes some delicious cooked dishes like Agedashi Tofu, Katsu Chicken and Minato Yakiniku (entrecote with a mild mirin sauce).

 The design of the restaurant and the dishes used are beautiful and add to the dining experience.
 The only downside is that the restaurant is on the small side so space is limited.

-Other popular kosher restaurants in Tel Aviv include:
+Other popular and new kosher restaurants in Tel Aviv: